Union school of Theology - a paragon of neo-'evangelical' corruption.

 Mike Reeves is the President and Theology Professor of Union.

-It is sprinkled with approved quotes of the neo-Orthodox Karl Barth, and other unbelieving writers.
+Its on line library is sprinkled with approved quotes of the neo-Orthodox Karl Barth, and other unbelieving writers.

 See here for example.